 A bright future ahead for Artur

-We recently talked to A-level student at Kings Bournemouth Artur Begyan, who shared his experience on the course so far, and his plans for future study.
+We recently talked to A-level student at Kings Bournemouth Artur Begyan, who shared his experience on the One-year A-level course so far, and his plans for future study.

 Hi Artur.
 Where are you from and how does your hometown compare to Bournemouth?